 Hamden is a decidedly white-collar town, with fully 88.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hamden is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hamden who work in office and administrative support (14.21%), sales jobs (10.80%), and teaching (10.77%).

 Also of interest is that Hamden has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Hamden is a college town.
-There are a lot of students in Hamden attending college, and as a result Hamden provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Hamden is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Hamden enrolled in college, Hamden has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Hamden is a very ethnically-diverse town.
+Hamden is an extremely ethnically-diverse town.
 The people who call Hamden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamden residents report their race to be White, followed by Black or African-American.
-Hamden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.03% of the town’s residents.
 Important ancestries of people in Hamden include Irish, German, Polish, and English.

 The most common language spoken in Hamden is English.
 Other important languages spoken here include Spanish and Italian.